AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/email/unsubscribes/syncing-unsubscribes-with-salesforce.md

 ---
 # Syncing Unsubscribes with Salesforce {#syncing-unsubscribes-with-salesforce}

+If you want to sync unsubscribes with an opt out field in Salesforce, you can use the Salesforce unsubscribe sync.

 ## Requirements for Unsubscribes to Sync to Salesforce {#requirements-for-unsubscribes-to-sync-to-salesforce}

 * Unsubscribe Sync must be enabled (for nightly sync)